suffolklibraries/sljekyll/news/_posts/2019-05-17-clare-refurbishment.md

 date: 2019-05-17
 author: hannah-foulstone
 category: news
-excerpt: "Clare Library will be closed for refurbishment from 10 - 17 June, reopening on Tuesday 18 June."
+excerpt: "Clare Library will be closed for refurbishment from 1 - 8 July, reopening on Tuesday 9 July."
 breadcrumb: news
 ---